Understanding Incidents

 - Trigger: 2 consecutive successful checks (automatic) or manual resolution

-- Actions: Recovery alerts sent to all configured channels
+- Actions: Recovery alerts sent to all configured channels — automatic resolution only.
+Manual resolution sends no notification (see Resolving an Incident below).

 - What it means: The problem is fixed